CES 2026: Robots, Trifolds, Screenless AI

 Wrap-up.
 What this means if you build products or brands

 CES 2026 made the direction of travel feel unusually clear.
 The show was not just about smarter gadgets.
 It was about AI turning into a layer that sits inside everyday objects, quietly capturing context, interpreting intent, and increasingly acting on your behalf.
 Robots, wearables, health scanners, and “screenless” assistants are all expressions of the same shift: computation moving from apps into environments.
 The remaining question is not whether this is coming.
-It is how quickly these experiences become trustworthy, affordable, and normal, and which companies manage to turn CES-grade demos into products people actually keep using.
+The real question is which teams can ship “screenless” experiences with boundaries people can understand and trust, and which companies manage to turn CES-grade demos into products people actually keep using.

 A few fast answers before you act